-- Audit (Vice Chair) - Compensation
+• Audit (Vice Chair)

+Compensation

 Mr. Heid served as Executive Vice President (Home Lending) of Wells Fargo & Company from 1997 to January 2016.
 He served in a number of positions at Wells Fargo Home Mortgage, the mortgage banking division of Wells Fargo, including as president from 2011 to September 2015, as co-president from 2004 to 2011, and earlier as chief financial officer and head of Loan Servicing.
 Mr. Heid was employed by Wells Fargo or its predecessors since 1988.
+Mr. Heid is currently a member of the Board of Directors of Roosevelt Management Company LLC, where he serves as a member of the Strategy Committee.